Systemic lupus erythematosus

 Discoid lupus erythematosus.
 A type of cutaneous lupus that produces a potentially scarring disk-shaped rash on the face, scalp, or ears.

 Drug-induced lupus.
 A temporary and mild form of lupus caused by certain prescription medicines.
 They include some types of high blood pressure drugs (such as hydralazine, ACE inhibitors, and calcium channel blockers) and diuretics (hydrochlorothiazide).
-Symptoms resolve once the medicine is stopped.
+In the majority of cases, symptoms resolve once the medicine is stopped.

 Neonatal lupus.
 A rare condition that sometimes affects infants born to mothers who have SLE.
 Babies with neonatal lupus are born with skin rash, liver problems, and low blood counts and may develop heart problems.